top of page

 WTVP Becomes WAND

 The $800,000 expansion plans would involve a power increase of almost “five-fold” and a doubling of the height of its tower.
-The plans also included the conversion to a color TV studio and color broadcasting which would begin during 1966.
+The plans also included converting to a color TV studio and broadcasting, which would begin in 1966.
 The W-70-AF translator wasn’t included in the briefing, but according to the Urbana Courier, “others familiar with the station’s capabilities feel it can be eliminated.”

 In late 1965, WTVP was stated as having a Grade B signal over 45% of Champaign-Urbana.
 With the tower/antenna and transmitter upgrade, it was felt that WTVP would have a Grade A signal over the Twin Cities.

-In February 1966 a press release read that all TV owners should be able to receive ABC programming from WTVP by May of that year.
+In February 1966, a press release read that all TV owners should be able to receive ABC programming from WTVP by May of that year.
 The final engineering plans were completed and submitted to the FCC for approval.
-WTVP Station Manager Len Carl stated that the station upgrade would include a new 1-million watt transmitter to be located near Argenta, Illinois.
-Some communities, which would now be included in the coverage area, were to be Melvin, Loda, and Rankin to the north, Ashland to the west, Danville to the east, and Mattoon to the south.
-It was also revealed on February 10th that WTVP would become WAND on the following Monday.
+WTVP Station Manager Len Carl said the upgrade would include a new 1-million-watt transmitter near Argenta, Illinois.
+Some communities that would now be included in the coverage area were Melvin, Loda, and Rankin to the north, Ashland to the west, Danville to the east, and Mattoon to the south.
+It was also revealed on February 10th that WTVP would become WAND the following Monday.

-The plans began for the building of a tower and transmitter that would eventually be destroyed by an ice storm.
+The plans began for building a tower and transmitter that an ice storm would eventually destroy.
 That weather-related event would ultimately bring down the 1,135-foot structure during the late '70s...more on that later.

-Before the new transmitter and tower were installed, WAND went online on July 1st, 1966 with a new film chain with color capabilities, and color VTR’s.
-It seems that WTVP had capabilities to broadcast the network in color as early as 1965.
-Live studio color broadcasting was still being planned for October of 1966, several months in the future.
+Before the new transmitter and tower were installed, WAND went online on July 1st, 1966, with a new film chain with color capabilities and color VTR.
+WTVP could broadcast the network in color as early as 1965.
+Several months later, live studio color broadcasting was still planned for October of 1966.

-In August of 1966 construction was begun on the new tower for WAND.
+In August of 1966, construction began on the new WAND tower.
 Weather delays continued to plague the construction schedule for the new high-powered facility.
-By August 16th, the tower concrete forms began to be placed and readied for the foundation of the tower.
+By August 16th, the tower's concrete forms began to be placed and readied for the tower's foundation.
 The construction of the new concrete block-style transmitter building was underway as well.
-Stainless, Inc. was the manufacturer and assembly contractor for the tower (being the same company, which built the WILL-TV/FM tower just a few miles to the northeast of the WAND tower).
+Stainless, Inc. was the manufacturer and assembly contractor for the tower (the same company that built the WILL-TV/FM tower just a few miles to the northeast of the WAND tower).

 More on the WAND tower/transmitter below...